 If you haven't caught on to the trend yet, a lot of vintage dessert recipes relied on canned fruit, marshmallows, and Jello.
 This ambrosia-adjacent salad features mini marshmallows, instant pudding, Cool Whip, and canned fruit for a truly decadent treat.

-Missing your favorite $1 oyster special?
+You don't have to wait for a $1 oyster special in order to enjoy some great seafood.
 Try something different with an old-school fried oyster recipe.
-You just might be inspired to add oysters to your grocery list on a regular basis!
+You just might be inspired to add oysters to your grocery list on a regular basis.

 Linguini with Clams Casino

 Another old-school restaurant classic, linguini with clams is easier to make at home than you think.
 What better way to use up all the pasta in your pantry?